tigefa4u/gitlabhq/doc/install/aws/index.md

   [Amazon EBS pricing](https://aws.amazon.com/ebs/pricing/).
 - **S3**: We will use S3 to store backups, artifacts, LFS objects, etc. See the [Amazon S3 pricing](https://aws.amazon.com/s3/pricing/).
-- **ALB**: An Application Load Balancer will be used to route requests to the GitLab instance.
+- **ELB**: A Classic Load Balancer will be used to route requests to the GitLab instance.
 See the [Amazon ELB pricing](https://aws.amazon.com/elasticloadbalancing/pricing/).
 - **RDS**: An Amazon Relational Database Service using PostgreSQL will be used to provide a High Availability database configuration.
 See the